Turtle Creek Assets Phone Harassment?

 - Contacting the debtor directly when they have retained legal representation.

 When a debtor notices some or all of these actions of a debt collector and has pieces of evidence to prove it, he/she can employ the services of a consumer right attorney and can sue the debt collector to court.
-This lawsuit, if successful, can help the debtor obtain financial compensation, according to the law, for the damages and problems the illegal actions of the debt collector has caused.
+This lawsuit, if successful, can help the debtor obtain financial compensation, according to the law, for the damages and problems the illegal actions of the debt collector have caused.
 Also, the court will issue an order according to the FDCPA guidelines, to help stop the actions of the debt collector that count as harassment or abuse.

 It is always advisable to get the services of a consumer rights attorney, who can handle the case excellently when facing harassment or abuse for debt collectors.
 This can help prevent further harassment and even get you the compensation you deserve for your trouble.